-Pulse is a new education building on the TU Delft campus between the faculties of Industrial Design Engineering (IDE) and 3mE.
+Pulse is a an education building situated between the faculties of Industrial Design Engineering (IDE) and 3mE.
 It is a central place bringing students and lecturers together to make contacts, collaborate, acquire knowledge and share the latter and develop themselves.

 The teaching spaces support new types of education like interactive seminars, a flipped classroom and video conferencing.
 Alongside education spaces, the building also houses food and beverage facilities featuring approximately 200 seats for relaxation and studying.